Connecting students with design opportunities across Oregon

 Topic: Architecture, Engineering and Construction

-Program Type: After school
+Program Type: After-school

 The ACE Mentor Program of Oregon is a free after-school program that runs from January to May.
 Teams of students and mentors work together to develop a building design project, while learning and practicing professional skills such as teamwork and communication.
 Students have the opportunity to visit multiple professional workplaces, learn how to network, and explore career fields within the industry.